MatthewMerrill/ProgrammingPromptPackets/packet1/c_braillegun.md

 1 corresponds to a raised dot, 0 to an unraised dot.

 ## Input
-First line: 2 space separated integers: *N*, *S* the number of digits in this number and the "classified" identifier *S* Second line: 3 space separated integers: x0 x1, x2 the number of raised dots in the first, second, and third rows.
+ - First line: 2 space separated integers: *N*: the number of digits in this number, and *S*: the "classified" identifier
+ - Second line: 3 space separated integers: x0 x1, x2 the number of raised dots in the first, second, and third rows.
-Row *i* of the next *N* lines: 2 space separated integers: number of raised dots in the first and second column of the *i*th digit
+ - Row *i* of the next *N* lines: 2 space separated integers: number of raised dots in the first and second column of the *i*th digit

 Note: *S* may have leading zeroes.